FAQs

 Can this a program be undertaken simultaneously with traditional school?

-The Collins Institute is only effective when a student is given the freedom to learn on their own.
-If an additional "forced learning" environment is created, all the Institute becomes is a source of additional tests and busy work.
+That said, The Collins Institute (as a holestic homeschooling regimen, complete with mentorship and projects) is only effective when a student is given the freedom to learn on their own.
+If an additional "forced learning" environment is created, students lose the bandwidth and freedom they need to both dive deep into self-driven knowledge acquisition and learn by doing thorugh real-world work, apprenticeships, and projects.
 The Institute however does pair very well with focused learning environments chosen by the student, such as coding academies, language immersion trips, and even programs like Synthesis

 Is this a good environment for children with disabilities?